tanmaylokhande0307/angular/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page. in the side menu there are three menus namely Dashboard
+Products
+Categories

+Each menu has their own screens